 - Using Your Credit Card (Visa, MasterCard, and American Express)

 - BPAY – For BPAY data, you must request an invoice (Biller Code and Reference Number)

 Upon request, alternative payment options may be available.
 The money for the assessment is non-refundable.
 Tax on Goods and Services (GST)

-- Applicants who live in Australia are required to pay a 10% GST on the application cost.
+- Applicants living in Australia must pay a 10% GST on the application cost.

 - Applicants who live outside of Canada and submit an application from there are exempt from paying GST.

-- Applicants from outside Australia who apply to assessment through an agency in Australia are exempt from paying GST.
+- Applicants from outside Australia who apply for assessment through an agency in Australia are exempt from paying GST.

-Career episodes are prepared based on the working experience, and they can be written entirely in your own words.
+Career Episodes are prepared based on the working experience and can be written entirely in your own words.
 They do not provide information on migration or visa requirements.
-The assessment process will be completed within 30 days from the submission of all the necessary information.
-If you missed your document or information, then the application process will be delayed.
-If you need assessment Skills and Qualification assessment, you do not need to submit two different applications.
-You need to submit a skills assessment application that completes both assessments.
+The assessment process will be completed within 30 days of submitting all the necessary information, and the application process will be delayed unless you complete your document or information.
+If you need a skills assessment and a qualification assessment, you do not need to submit two different applications; you need to submit a skills assessment application that completes both assessments.

-All the applications are processed as soon as possible, depending on the document’s quality and information provided.
-Already applications are processing faster than applications that do not meet the guideline requirements and requests for additional documentation.
+All the applications are processed as soon as possible, depending on the document’s quality and the information provided.
+Applications are already being processed more quickly than those that still need to comply with the guidelines and requests for additional documentation.

-Engineers Australia has certified writers that will aid you in writing your report on demand, based on their years of expertise in assessment intake.
+Engineers Australia has certified writers that will aid you in writing your report on demand based on their years of expertise in assessment intake.
 The EA criteria are well-known, and we rigorously follow each guideline to ensure that your assessment is performed correctly.
-On request, we can create CDR reports, RPL reports, KA02 reports, and a variety of other high-quality reports.
+On request, we can create CDR reports, RPL reports, KA02 reports, and various other high-quality reports.